The Media Notepad: Cubs, White Sox regular season prime-time ratings fall

 As”MeToo” became a hashtag for women to discuss sexual harassment on social media, the phrase has an uncanny connection to Chicago TV.
 A few years ago, there was a local digital subchannel called MeToo – as a spin-off of classic TV diginet MeTV.
 Launched by Weigel Broadcasting in March 2008, MeToo – like MeTV, was a classic TV destination available on WCIU digital channel 26.4 and low-power WMEU-CA. Weigel closed the channel in December 2014 so the frequency could become an affiliate of Weigel’s new Heroes & Icons diginet.

 The odd part about this is MeToo once aired reruns of The Cosby Show – and continued to do so after allegations of Bill Cosby’s treatment toward women came to light.
 The show was dropped in the format change.

-The MeToo hashtag was created by actress Alyssa Milano recently to encourage women to share stories on sexual harassment in light of allegations made by several women against film mogul Harvey Weinstein, who was fired from his own company and was expelled by his peers at the Academy.
+The MeToo hashtag was created by Tarana Burke to encourage women to share stories on sexual harassment in light of allegations made by several women against film mogul Harvey Weinstein, who was fired from his own company and was expelled by his peers at the Academy.
 The controversy has shook Hollywood to its core, with many people – both women AND men – sharing stories of sexual harassment, sexual assault, unwanted advances, and even rape.
 Last Friday, many women took part in a Twitter boycott staying off the social media platform for the day after actress Rose McGowan’s account was suspended after she tweeted out a private phone number.